Unboxed-Software/solana-course/content/close-mint.md

 When the transaction is sent, a new mint account is created with the specified close authority.

-Create a function `createClosableMint` in `src/create-mint.ts` which should take following arguments:
+Inside of `src/create-mint.ts`, create the function `createClosableMint` with the following arguments:
 - `cluster` : The cluster to which connection points to
 - `connection` : The connection object
 - `payer` : Payer for the transaction